Geoffrey Rothe Clarke: Early life

 Geoffrey Rothe Clarke was born in Midnapore, Bengal, on 1 July 1871.
 His father, George Richard Clarke of Waterford, Ireland, managed indigo plantations in West Bengal, while his schoolteacher mother, Margaret Elizabeth née Brunskill of Mountmellick, Ireland, a keen artist, became headmistress of the Cainesville school at Mussoorie, India.

 Clarke completed his secondary education at the Corrig School, Kingstown, Ireland, that was run by an uncle.
 At the age of 19, Clarke entered Trinity College Dublin, commencing a four-year course in Classics and French on 10 October 1890.

-Clarke was the third of five children; his older sister Letitia Marion Dallas (alias Miss Darragh) became a well-known stage actress in Dublin, Manchester and London, while his younger brother Reginald joined the Indian Police in 1900, rising to become Chief Commissioner of Calcutta and receiving a Knighthood in 1922.
+Clarke was the third of five children; his older sister Letitia Marion Dallas (alias Miss Darragh) became a well-known stage actress in Dublin, Manchester and London, while his younger brother Reginald joined the Indian Police in 1900, rising to become Chief Commissioner of Calcutta and receiving a knighthood in 1922.
 Geoffrey and Reginald were among the few civil servants of that time who reached the top of the Indian bureaucracy without an English public school education.

 Career in the Indian Civil Service

 Clarke was accepted into the Indian Civil Service (ICS) in 1895 after passing the ICS competitive entrance examination.
 His first posting was to the Province of Bihar and Orissa as a District Magistrate.
 In 1903, he was transferred on promotion to the Indian Posts and Telegraphs Department as Director General for the Punjab Province, followed by similar and higher grade posts in Madras, Allahabad, Simla and Calcutta.
 He became involved in the amalgamation and rapid expansion of India's post and telephone services.

 In February 1911, he authorised the world's first official aerial post, flying 6500 mail items five miles from Allahabad across the confluence of the Ganges and Yamuna rivers to Naini railway junction for onward transit.
 The aircraft was a biplane flown by the French pilot, Henri Pequet.
 The flight was one of a number of demonstrations given by the Humber Company at The United Provinces Exhibition.
 A surcharge of six Annas per item raised charitable funds in aid of Holy Trinity Church Allahabad constructing a hostel for Indian students.
 The Indian Post Office issued special stamps commemorating the event in 1961, 1986, and 2011.

-Clarke was recalled to London in 1916 to serve under David Lloyd George in the Ministry of Munitions in order to advise on overcoming the weapons supply crisis in Britain during World War I. He was sent on a special deputation to the United States and Canada to negotiate procurement contracts, and was awarded the Order of the British Empire in 1918 for this service.
+Clarke was recalled to London in 1916 to serve under David Lloyd George in the Ministry of Munitions in order to advise on overcoming the weapons supply crisis in Britain during World War I. He was sent on a special deputation to the United States and Canada to negotiate procurement contracts, and was made an Officer of the Order of the British Empire in 1918 for this service.